TingkaiLiu/Ray-SLURM-autoscaler/README.md

 After deployed successfully, an autoscaler config yaml (ray-slurm.yaml) will be generated.
 User needs to further fill ray-slurm.yaml for specific configuration, just like using Ray on supported Cloud providers.
 Notice that SLURM-based autoscaler config has some special fields such as "head ip" and "additional SLURM commands".
 Please see the comments in the generated yaml file for detail.

+Specifically for the Cloud resources, user need to fill:

+- The description of each Cloud node, with an available ports in the range of 30000-32767.
+It is recommended that the number of ports for a Cloud node is >= 3x number of CPUs of the node.

 After ray-slurm.yaml is filled, a Ray cluster with autoscaling capability can be started by the cluster launcher

 ```
     ray up ray-slurm.yaml --no-config-cache
 ```

-If you are deploying it as a system admin, after deployment, you can provide only ray-slurm.yaml for users to launch their custom Ray cluster.
+If you are deploying it as a system admin, after deployment, you can provide only ray-slurm.yaml for users to launch their custom Ray cluster and fill their own Cloud resource.

 ## Manual deployment